Skip to main content

 • Field service job notes from ServiceTitan or Housecall Pro into QuickBooks

-• Vendor and customer records kept in sync across the CRM, accounting, and email tools
+• Vendor and customer records kept in sync across CRM, accounting, and email tools

 • Survey or review responses into a reporting dashboard or alert channel

-• PDF reports parsed into structured records in a database or spreadsheet
+• PDF, Excel, or scanned documents parsed into structured records in a database

-The mistake most small businesses make with automation is buying a new platform when the real problem is that the existing platforms do not talk.
-Preisser Solutions almost always uses what is already in place.
+The most common mistake is buying a new platform when the real problem is that existing platforms do not talk.
+Preisser Solutions builds connections between what is already in use.

 • CRMs — HubSpot, Salesforce, Pipedrive, Zoho, or a custom CRM built by Preisser Solutions